ksnortum/spot-music/README.md

 ### next and prev
 There is basic pagination for the rest of the commands, which are all lists.  `next` will display the next five items.
-This number can be changed at the command line with the `--pages <number>` flag (except that the Maven command doesn't accept flags that aren't Maven-releated.
+This number can be changed at the command line with the `--items-per-pages <number>` flag (except that the Maven command doesn't accept flags that aren't Maven-related.
 Change this).

 ### new
 This command will display all the new releases on Spotify.